VoiceOps raises $9M to help companies coach their call center reps – TechCrunch

 VoiceOps, a San Francisco-based startup, today announced it has raised $9 million in a Series A financing round led by Bain Capital Ventures.
 Existing investors Accel and Y Combinator also participated in the round.
 As part of the new fundraise, Ajay Agarwal of Bain Capital Ventures is joining VoiceOps’ board of directors, the startup said.

 VoiceOps works with companies to help them coach and train their call center representatives.
 The idea is simple: Sales people are often not putting their best foot forward when they make the pitches.
-There is some oversight in what they should be presenting in their calls and what they end up pitching.
+There is some gap between what they should be presenting in their calls and what they end up pitching.

 That’s where VoiceOps comes in.
-It claims to have built one of the world’s biggest datasets of sales behavior.
-It works with companies to understand what they are trying to sell and how they wish to go about it, Ethan Barhydt, co-founder and CEO of VoiceOps told TechCrunch in an interview.
+It claims to have built one of the world’s biggest data sets of sales behavior.
+It works with companies to understand what they are trying to sell and how they wish to go about it, Ethan Barhydt, co-founder and CEO of VoiceOps, told TechCrunch in an interview.

-The startup then uses an AI-powered system to analyze and transcribe the sales calls and evaluates how often sales people adhered to the guideline their managers had set.
+The startup uses an AI-powered system to transcribe and analyze the sales calls and evaluates how often sales people adhere to the guidelines.

-After the analysis, VoiceOps shares insight with the client.
-This helps the company quickly understand exactly what gaps they need to address.
-Call centers make thousands of calls each day.
-It is hard to track exactly what improvements or changes someone needs, Barhydt explained.
+After the analysis, VoiceOps shares these insights with its clients.
+This helps the company quickly understand and address gaps in their reps’ sales behaviors.
+Thousands of calls originate from a call center each day.
+With the existing tools, it is hard to track exactly what improvements or changes a rep needs to make, Barhydt explained.

-Barhydt likened VoiceOps’s approach to how self driving car companies are improving their AI models.
-“Self driving car companies take millions of images, where they have people manually label the cars in the stop signs, in the street lights, on the road, and then they feed that data into these models, and train the models to be able to do this accurately at scale.
+Barhydt likened VoiceOps’ approach to how self-driving car companies are improving their AI models.
+“Self-driving car companies take millions of images, where they have people manually label the cars in the stop signs, in the street lights, on the road, and then they feed that data into these models, and train the models to be able to do this accurately at scale.
 So we are doing the same thing.
 But instead of doing it on images, we’re doing it on conversation.
 The underlying technical problem that we have to solve is how do you take these complex unstructured conversations and turn it into structured data,” he said.

-VoiceOps declined to share the number of clients it has, but said its customers today run some of the largest call centers in insurance, real estate, travel, and insurance businesses, making as many as 50,000 calls each in a day.
-Additionally, the startup said its clients are able to see their conversion rate improve between 5% to 20% in the first 60 days itself, generating tens of million of additional revenue.
+VoiceOps declined to share the number of clients it has, but said its customers today run some of the largest call centers in insurance, real estate, travel and insurance businesses, making as many as 50,000 calls each in a day.
+Additionally, the startup said its clients are able to see their conversion rate improve between 5% to 20% in the first 60 days itself, which helps them generate tens of millions of dollars in additional revenue.

 In the last 12 months, Barhydt said VoiceOps’ solutions have helped several of its customers hit historic highs.
-“Early customers who spent $50k with us last year have 5X’d their spend to $250k after seeing stellar results,” he said.
-Education group Penn Foster, one of VoiceOps’ clients, is seeing the best rate of conversation in its more than 100 years of existence, he said.
+“Early customers who spent $50K with us last year have 5X’d their spend to $250K after seeing stellar results,” he said.
+Education group Penn Foster, one of VoiceOps’ clients, is seeing the best rate of conversion in more than 100 years of its existence, he said.

-In an interview with TechCrunch, Bain Capital Ventures’ Agarwal said the startup will use the fresh capital to scale its product offerings, hire more engineers, and attract more customers.
-“This is a company that we we think will grow at extraordinary rates — four to five times kind of growth.
+In an interview with TechCrunch, Bain Capital Ventures’ Agarwal said the startup will use the fresh capital to scale its product offerings, hire more engineers and attract more customers.
+“This is a company that we think will grow at extraordinary rates — four to five times kind of growth.
 The kind of momentum that they have demonstrated in the past six months, we want to see it continue and grow that over the course of the next year,” he said.

 VoiceOps, which currently serves customers in the U.S., intends to focus on expanding its footprint within the nation.
-“There is a conception that all the call center jobs are going outside of the U.S., but if you look at the data, call center jobs are growing about five percent year-over-year,” VoiceOps’ Barhydt said.
+“There is a conception that all the call center jobs are going outside of the U.S., but if you look at the data, call center jobs are growing about 5% year-over-year,” VoiceOps’ Barhydt said.

 According to official U.S. government figures, there are about 3.5 million Americans who work in this space today.
 VoiceOps wants to help them.
 “When reps receive effective coaching, their calls improve, they hit quota more often, and they make more money,” Barhydt said.